 The Administrative Council shall appoint:

-The Administrative Council shall appoint the following committees
+The Administrative Council shall appoint the following committees:

-a) a Finance Committee with responsibility for the Federation budget and for advising on financial policy,
+a) A Finance Committee with responsibility for the Federation budget and for advising on financial policy,

-All committees established under this Bylaw shall have the status of sub- committees of the Administrative Council and shall be considered to be dissolved following an election of new officers and members of the
+All committees established under this Bylaw shall have the status of sub- committees of the Administrative Council and shall be considered to be dissolved following an election of new officers and other members of the

 Committees of the Administrative Council have only such powers as shall be specifically delegated to them.
 No such delegation of powers shall contravene the provisions of the Constitution or the Bylaws.

-A majority vote of the voting members of the Council shall be required for the passage of a proposal.
+e) Between meetings, business may be conducted by electronic means.
+A majority vote of the voting members of the Administrative Council shall be required for the passage of a proposal.

-g) The President and the Council may both invite any person or persons to attend its meetings and to speak to matters of business, without the right to vote.
+g) The President and the Council may both invite any person or persons to attend its meetings and to speak to relevant matters of business, without the right to vote.